-Let’s start with the basics.
 In pickleball, players use a solid-surface paddle, rather than a racquet with strings, to hit a ball across a net.
-A pickleball net is slightly lower than a tennis net.
+A pickleball net is slightly lower than a standard tennis net.

-In order for a serve to be considered in bounds, it must land inside the service square diagonal to the one you are standing behind.
+Next, it is critical to ensure your serve is in bounds.
+For a serve to be considered in bounds, it must land inside the service square that is diagonal to the one you are standing behind.
 When it is your turn to serve, you must start behind the right service square and the ball must land within the opposite right service square boundaries.
 Should you win the point, you would move over to the left service square, and continue alternating until you commit a fault.

-(If your serve does not land inside or on the line of the proper service box, it is considered a fault and service will go to your opponent.)
-Unlike tennis, you do not get a second serve in pickleball; however, in doubles, if you serve a fault or lose the point, service goes to your partner.
-Once your team loses two consecutive points, service goes to your opponent.
+What exactly is a fault in pickleball?
 A fault can be any of the following:

 - Hitting the ball into the net